neo-project/docs/en-us/node/gui.md

 #### Election

 Those who want to be a NEO validator are required to register by election.
-Through the deposit of a certain amount of NEO, the validator qualifications can be obtained.
+Through the deposit of a certain amount of NEO, validator qualifications may be obtained.
 This function is not currently supported.
 Please wait for further updates.

 #### Vote

-The holders of NEO can vote on the validator candidates and determine the validator based on the voting results.
+Holders of NEO can vote on the validator candidates and this voting mechanism will determine if a validator is selected.
 This function is not currently supported.
 Please wait for further updates.

 #### Broadcast